domoritz/leaflet-locatecontrol/README.md

 ### Minimal set up:

+You need to add the CSS and JavaScript files and then initialize the plugin with the map.
+You can either download the files and add them manually to your project, use a CDN or, (only for testing) link to the files in this repo directly.
+The files can also be downloaded and kept up to date with bower.

+After adding the files, you need to initialize the plugin with the leaflet map and (optionally) provide additional options.

+#### Download JavaScript and CSS files

+For testing purposes and development, you can use the latest version directly from my repository using [rawgithub](http://rawgithub.com/).
+However, **don't do this in production environments**!

+For production environments, use the [mapbox CDN](https://www.mapbox.com/mapbox.js/plugins/#leaflet-locatecontrol) or download the files from this repository.

+The latest version is always available through [Bower](http://bower.io/), just run `bower install leaflet.locatecontrol`.
+With bower, everything can easily be kept up to date.

 #### Add the JavaScript and CSS files

-Download and include the JavaScript and CSS files.
 The control uses [Font Awesome](https://fortawesome.github.io/) for the icons and if you don't have it included yet, you can use the CSS from the CDN.

-For testing purposes and development, you can use the latest version directly from my repository using [rawgithub](http://rawgithub.com/).
-However, **don't do this in production environments**!
-For production environments, use the [mapbox CDN](https://www.mapbox.com/mapbox.js/plugins/#leaflet-locatecontrol).
+Then include the CSS and JavaScript files.

+This example shows how to include font awesome from a CDN and the locate control files through rawgit. **Only use rawgit for testing and never in production!
+Always prefer using the Mapbox CDN or bower.**

 ```html
 <link href="//maxcdn.bootstrapcdn.com/font-awesome/4.2.0/css/font-awesome.min.css" rel="stylesheet">